-19 Add the remaining remote cameras.
+15 Add the remaining remote cameras.

-- When connecting to wireless networks, the cameras will display the band used by the selected SSID. - The master camera shows the group display name (1) selected in Step 13 as well as the number of remote cameras connected and not yet connected (2).
+- When connecting to wireless networks, the cameras will display the band used by the selected SSID. - The master camera shows the number of cameras in the group currently connected or not connected.

-• A ≠ icon appears in the master camera shooting display together with the number of remote cameras connected.
+A ≠ a icon appears in the master camera shooting display together with the number of remote cameras connected.